-The JAAS context should be jdbcDigestRealm for digest authentication or jdbcRealm for other authentication types.
+The JAAS context should be digestRealm for digest authentication or jdbcRealm for other authentication types.

-Modify the deployment descriptor to specify the jdbc realm.
+- 6. Modify the deployment descriptor to specify the jdbc realm.

-Modify the deployment descriptor that is associated with your application.
+Modify the deployment descriptor that is associated with your application. - For an enterprise application in an Enterprise Archive (EAR) file, modify the sunapplication.xml file. - For a web application in a Web Application Archive (WAR) file, modify the web.xml file. - For an enterprise bean in an EJB JAR file, modify the sun-ejb-jar.xml file.

-$\circ$ For an enterprise application in an Enterprise Archive (EAR) file, modify the sunapplication.xml file.
+For more information about how to specify a realm, see "How to Configure a Realm" in Eclipse GlassFish Application Development Guide.

-- For a web application in a Web Application Archive (WAR) file, modify the web.xml file. - For an enterprise bean in an EJB JAR file, modify the sun-ejb-jar.xml file.
-For more information about how to specify a realm, see "How to Configure a Realm" in GlassFish Server Open Source Edition Application Development Guide. - 2.
-Assign security roles to users in the realm.
+- 7. Assign security roles to users in the realm.

-To assign a security role to a user, add a security-role-mapping element to the deployment descriptor that you modified.
+To assign a security role to a user, add a security-role-mapping element to the deployment descriptor that you modified. - 8.
+Verify that the database is running.

-- Verify that the database is running.
-If needed, see "To Start the Database" in GlassFish Server Open Source Edition Administration Guide. - To apply the authentication, restart the server.
-See "To Restart a Domain" in GlassFish Server Open Source Edition Administration Guide.
+If needed, see "To Start the Database" in Eclipse GlassFish Administration Guide. - 9.
+To apply the authentication, restart the server.